itarungarg7/terraform_ansible/README.md

 bkstrgkey
 These variables are used to configure the Azure Storage Backend for storing Terraform state.

+- **Ansible Configuration**

+Ansible Control Node
+The Ansible control node is hosted on an Azure VM, dynamically configuring other Azure VMs as Ansible agent nodes.
+This dynamic configuration is facilitated through the Terraform provisioning process.

+Ansible Playbook (instance.yml)
+The Ansible playbook instance.yml is transferred and executed on the Azure VMs.
+It dynamically configures them based on the specified roles and tasks.

 **Getting Started**

 1. Ensure you have the necessary permissions and credentials to deploy resources to Azure.